ItsBenyaamin/apk-parser/README.md

-# apk-parser
+# APK Parser

-an API for parsing apk files and extract manifest information from it
+It's an API for parsing apk files and extract manifest information from it

-Article about this repository: [Writing an API with Rust to parse and extract info from Apk](https://benyaamin.com/post/writing-an-api-with-rust-to-parse-and-extract-info-from-apk/)
+Article about this project: [Writing an API with Rust to parse and extract info from Apk](https://benyaamin.com/post/writing-an-api-with-rust-to-parse-and-extract-info-from-apk/)

-usage is simple :)
+Usage is simple :)

-## 1. install rust on your machine
+## 1. install Rust

-best document for install is own [Rust documention](https://www.rust-lang.org/tools/install)

-for linux users download and run rust bash file
+First, you need to install Rust.
+For linux users download and run rust bash file

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh